gmirsky/rke2-cluster/README.md

 > [!IMPORTANT]
 >
-> This walk-through has been tested with Ubuntu 24 LTS, Ubuntu22LTS and with Oracle 8 Linux.
+> This walk-through has been tested with Rocky Linux 9.
 Other distributions may require some tweaking of the code to work properly.

 ## Ansible